-As discussed in Note 2 of Notes to Consolidated Financial Statements, we recorded a charge for the impairment of long-lived assets of \$10 million, \$1 million, and \$8 million in fiscal 2014, 2013, and 2012, respectively.
-The impairment charge reduced the then carrying amount of the applicable long-lived assets of \$11 million, \$2 million, and \$11 million to their fair value of \$1 million, \$1 million, and \$3 million during fiscal 2014, 2013, and 2012, respectively.
+As discussed in Note 2 of Notes to Consolidated Financial Statements, we recorded a total charge for the impairment of long-lived assets of \$54 million, \$10 million, and \$1 million in fiscal 2015, 2014, and 2013, respectively.
+The impairment charge reduced the then carrying amount of the applicable long-lived assets of \$62 million, \$11 million, and \$2 million to their fair value of \$8 million, \$1 million, and \$1 million during fiscal 2015, 2014, and 2013, respectively.
 The fair value of the long-lived assets was determined using level 3 inputs and the valuation techniques discussed in Note 1 of Notes to Consolidated Financial Statements.